 - Sentence 2 – Make sure to properly close the pen

-So you might be thinking we are only talking about a pen that writes?
-Let us understand those two words with more meaning to them.
+So you might be thinking it only about a pen that writes?
+Let’s understand those two words with more meaning to them.

 - Sentence 1 – Can you pass me the blue pen from my bag?